 Blending Doggone Great Flavours

 This cake is a hybrid of our meatloaf cakes for dogs and a more conventional baked pupcake.
-It blends delicious beef with wholemeal baked cake base, amped up with pumpkin for added nutrition, binding, colour, and flavour.
+It blends tasty beef with wholemeal baked cake base, amped up with pumpkin for added nutrition, binding, colour, and flavour.
 Pumpkin is delicious and nutritious, both for people and dogs in moderation.
-The optional turmeric (and partner pepper) add additional scent and flavour, but also boosts the beautiful natural orange colour of this pumpkin cake.
+The optional turmeric (and partner pepper) adds scent and flavour, but also boosts the cake’s natural orange colour.

 Pumpkin and Beef Dog Birthday Cake Recipe

 Homemade Pumpkin and Beef Dog Birthday Cake with Mashed Potato Frosting

-The recipe below fits two mini-springform pans, as pictured, but can be made in different pans or as mini-muffins, if you prefer.
+The recipe below fits two mini-springform pans (affiliate link), as pictured, but can be made in different pans or as mini-muffins, if you prefer.
 I used beef for this cake, but other ground meats can be used based upon your preferences and dog’s tastes.

 - 1 cup cooked pumpkin, mashed

 - Approximately 1 cup uncooked lean ground beef

 - Sprinkle of ground black pepper (optional)